GabrielWhite808/GabrielWhite808/essays/ReflectSoftwareEngineering.md

 These concepts of configuration management and coding standards are just a couple of the many important topics I retained and utilized during the software engineering course I took this semester.
 I hope to apply these crucial concepts as I progress in my education and career in programming and software engineering.

+*Used ChatGPT to list the capabilities of GitHub that are useful for configuration management.